bernedom/bernedom.github.io/_posts/2020-03-18-remote-teamwork-basics.md

 Working remotely together takes training and takes a bit of routine.
 Especially when doing it for the first time it can take a bit to get used to it.
 The best thing to get good at it is to just start doing it.
 Set up the virtual team-space and take a quarter of an hour with your team to run through the basic agreement of working remotely and get going.
 Take ten minutes each day to discuss what to improve and it will feel effortless quickly.

+---
+[^1]: The list by no means meant to be exhaustive, it is just what I worked with in the past and found decent workable choices.